ironkayman/RebisTheory/rebis_theory.md

 The fact that Stranger have those designs prior to arrival of Spiral Order during game's events is also should be emphasized.
 Could strangers be influenced by designs of Isorians?
 Yes, is those introduced it events seems to us as a solid proof of those designs being as such.
 Otherwise there would be no reason for Spiral Order to take Strangers' designs as the basis for tabards', including their framing as something coming, yet again, from the past.

-##### Fallen Valkyrian
+#### Fallen Valkyrian

-As it was mentioned, we believe, Fallen Valkyrian is the reason why heavenly kingdom invaded Underworld in the first place, and then sealing the Legion of Ur.
+We believe, Fallen Valkyrian is the reason why heavenly kingdom invaded Underworld in the first place, and then sealing Legion of Ur.

 We would not attempt to understand Fallen's motivation or reasoning, as there is practically no information on him.
 But one thing, we believe is certain, - __what was done by him, had rippling effects large enough, so that he had to be banished__